 MIT alumnus, George Elbaum, spoke for Hillel in 2020 about sneaking out of the Warsaw Ghetto with his mother.

 Holocaust survivor, Magda Bader, spoke in 2020 for Zikaron B'Salon.
-To access the recording, click here.
+You can access the recording here.

 Anna Ornstein shared her story of survival for Yom Hashoah 2015 and answered questions from members of the MIT Comminuty.
-To access the video, click here.
+You can access the recording here.